mlhynfield/mlhynfield.github.io/index.md

 - Assisted the manager with daily tasks
 - Assisted in mentoring and training new staff members
-- Provided superior customer service; maintained cleanliness; manage inventory
+- Provided superior customer service; maintained cleanliness; managed inventory

 ### Summer Camp Counselor